aquitania99/sydney-kids-activities/README.md

 Raw API data → [Pydantic model] → Validated, typed Python object → DB
 ```

-If data is wrong, Pydantic raises an error immediately at the checkpoint — not silently later when you try to use it.
+If data is wrong, Pydantic raises an error immediately at the checkpoint, not silently later when you try to use it.
 And it auto-converts compatible types (string `"33.8"` → float `33.8`).

 ```python
 # Pydantic catches this immediately: